 Well, although this one is obvious, we have to mention it.
 Your management is always responsible for your security.
 They are the ones who have the authority to make decisions and address security threats.

 There are no limitations when it comes to ensuring the security of your business information and operations, whether stored on a piece of paper or a computer.
 Start with simple processes and routines, like who has access to systems and information.

-Starting with easy-to-implement practices and measures.
+Starting with it optimization strategy, easy-to-implement practices and measures.
 Expanding from there is one of the best ways to build bulletproof information security.
 The points we have covered so far are essential.
 However, they are only a foundation.
 If you still need assistance, AJTC is here to help and protect your company in the long run.